wangzhou/uadk/Thoughts_on_Nov05.md

 It's used to receive data from hardware to user apps.
 Address are mapped in this function.

-Although these communication interfaces are obsolete, "wd_adapter.c" still exists.
-We need to coalesce different hardware implementations into warpdrive library.
-QM is just an implementation of Hisilicon.
+Since these communication interfaces are based on *struct wd_queue*, move them out of warpdrive is not easy to maintain.
+Suggest to keep them.
+But do not suggest to append any more interfaces for communication.

 ## 3. Addressing interfaces